 Tankeplass – Artworks along the pilgrim trail

-They are meant to be places that invite you to reflect—where you can be alone with your thoughts, enjoy the view, exchange ideas with other hikers, and “refuel.”
-The project also highlights and revitalizes qualities and identities linked to landscapes and historic travel routes that have been abandoned in favor of modern infrastructure, breathing new life into areas of cultural and historical significance.
+Each artwork serves as a stopping point where you can rest, reflect, and enjoy the view.
+The project highlights and revitalizes qualities and identities linked to landscapes and historic travel routes that have been abandoned in favor of modern infrastructure, breathing new life into areas of cultural and historical significance.

 The idea of Tankeplass was developed in 2016 by a cross-disciplinary group in the former Oppland County, and is now being carried forward by Innlandet County.
+Read more about the project (Norwegian text).

 Locations of the artworks.